Washington Spirit: 2017–2021

 The 2019 Washington Spirit season marked several changes for the Spirit organization.
 Owner Steve Baldwin outlined several planned improvements including theme nights for fans, pride night, a gear store in the stadium, and a mascot.
 The 2019 season also featured major changes on the field; fifteen new players were added to the Spirit roster including Australian national team members Chloe Logarzo and Amy Harrison.
 The Spirit surpassed their point total from the previous season on May 18 after the 5th game of the season against Portland Thorns FC.
 They would go on to surpass their past season's point total the next week against the Chicago Red Stars.
 They ultimately finished 5th in the 2019 NWSL standings.

-In September 2021, Burke was fired as head coach following an investigation into allegations of harassment and abusive behavior towards players.
-CEO Steve Baldwin was also accused of nepotism and retaliatory behavior, leading to fellow co-owner Y. Michelle Kang to call for him to step down and sell his ownership interest in the team.
+In September 2021, Burke was fired as head coach following an investigation into allegations of harassment and abusive behavior toward players.
+CEO Steve Baldwin was also accused of nepotism and retaliatory behavior, leading to fellow co-owner Michele Kang to call for him to step down and sell his ownership interest in the team.
 Fans and Spirit players alike echoed this sentiment.
 On October 14, 2021, the Washington Post reported that Steve Baldwin had announced to club investors that he intended to sell the club.
 Kang officially became majority owner of the Spirit on March 30, 2022.

-The Spirit won their first NWSL Championship on Saturday November 20, 2021, when they defeated the Chicago Red Stars, 2–1 in extra-time at Lynnn Family Stadium in Louisville, Kentucky.
+The Spirit won their first NWSL Championship on Saturday November 20, 2021, when they defeated the Chicago Red Stars, 2–1 in extra-time at Lynn Family Stadium in Louisville, Kentucky.